-At Year 1 and Year 10 of the Monitor, 1:20,000 to 1:40,000 scaled air photographs will be taken through BC Hydro's Photogrammetry Department of each study area to identify present location and aerial extent (ha) of the plant community types defined by McLennan and Veenstra (2001).
-BC Hydro's Photogrammetry will digitally scan, 2-D rectify and collate the air photos to create a mosaic of each study area.
+At Year 1 and Year 5 of the Monitor, 1:20,000 to 1:40,000 scaled air photographs will be taken of each study area to identify present location and aerial extent (ha) of the plant community types defined by McLennan and Veenstra (2001).
 A vegetation specialist will, through air photo interpretation, identify the geographic extent of each plant ecosystem on the mosaic and delineate them as a polygon in a GIS database for later use in the field and subsequent analyses.
 It will be up to the contractor to develop the air photo interpretation procedures.
 To ensure that all plant ecosystem types are identifiable, the air photos should be taken in colour and at a time when the reservoir is at its normal, minimum operating level, and vegetation communities are most easily identifiable from the air.
 Given that plant phenology timing and minimum reservoir levels will likely not correspond, a balance will be sought when selecting timing of the flights.